 We use this recipe every year for Thanksgiving dinner, without the sugar.
 (The corn and muffin mix are sweet enough for us.)
 I double it for a group of about 14 folks.
 There is *never* even a spoonful left at the end of the evening!

-Rachel O'Sullivan said:
+Rachel O'Sullivan replies:

 I also leave out the sugar and add a small can of diced green chiles - it adds a really nice flavor and everyone loves it!